 In general you're more likely to be in danger at home (falling off a flight of stairs, electrocuting yourself etc.) or driving a car!

-Let them come and enjoy the visit, life it's too short to worry about all the stuff that "could" happen :) about 2 years agoAnswered by Luca via WorldNomads.com
+Let them come and enjoy the visit, life it's too short to worry about all the stuff that "could" happen :) over 2 years agoAnswered by Luca via WorldNomads.com

 Had pick pocketed wallet on subway!